kuroducky/CZ3002Assignment2/README.md

 ```
 mvn jetty:run
 ```
-This will start the Jetty server and once the server is started, you can visit our login page by clicking on this link http://localhost:8080/struts-login-app/index
+This will start the Jetty server and once the server has started, you can visit our login page by clicking on this link: http://localhost:8080/struts-login-app/index

 The valid login credentials are those listed in the database.